 Coaching StaffAt the Penn State Boys' Soccer Skills Clinics you will work with coaches that have proven methods for developing players.
-Coach Warming has coached at least one player that has been drafted into the MLS every year since the MLS began in 1996.
+Coach Warming has coached at least one player that has been drafted into the MLS every year from 1996-2013.
 The clinic coaches will bring experience and proven methods for your development to the practice session, as well as the enthusiasm to make the clinic a fun experience.

 On May 17, 2011, Adegboyega "Bo" Oshoniyi joined Penn State head coach Bob Warming's staff as an assistant.
 Oshoniyi has assumed a variety of coaching duties for the Nittany Lions, including working with the goalkeepers, and plays a key role in recruiting.